zuozhenggh/learning-library/solutions-library/ebs-move-improve/clone/clone.md

 1. In the Oracle Cloud Infrastructure console, find the IP address for the Oracle E-Business Suite web entry point by navigating to Networking > Load Balancers.

 2. On the Load Balancers page, you will find a load balancer named ebsholenv2-lbaas.
-Obtain the public IP address of this load balancer and record in your ```Key-Data.txt``` file.
+Obtain the public IP address of this load balancer and record in your ```key-data.txt``` file.

 3. Edit the local hosts file on your laptop and add an entry.